Hamlabs/ArcticTracker-ESP32/README.md

 * Internetworking using WIFI.
 Automatically connect to access points available.
 User can set up an ordered list of APs to try.
 It can also function as its own access point.
 * Webserver.
 Used for setup.
 * Interface with GPS.

-There is still some stuff to port or re-implement from the first version of the tracker: Display, radio, etc.
+* LCD display, button handler, etc..

-We also need some re-work of the hardware (mainly a re-design of the PCB).
+There is still some stuff to port or re-implement from the first version of the tracker like interfacing to radio, APRS stuff. etc. We also need some re-work of the hardware (mainly a re-design of the PCB).